baodrate/snap-sync/README.md

 							  directory name on first backup
 	 -u, --UUID <UUID>        Specify the UUID of the mounted BTRFS subvolume to back up to.
 Otherwise will prompt.
 							  If multiple mount points are found with the same UUID, will prompt user.
+     --remote <address>       Send the snapshot backup to a remote machine.
+The snapshot will be sent via ssh.
+You should specify the remote machine's hostname or ip address.
+The 'root' user must be permitted to login on the remote machine.

 ## First run